-This paper is a reflection on friendship, which explores the theme from a personal point of view, while also considering the writings of others on the subject.
-I will consider what friendship is and on what basis it operates, before thinking about intimacy – what it is and what it is not.
-I will then reflect personally about friendship and conclude by thinking about friendship as being holy ground.
+This is my brief reflection on friendship, in which I explore the theme from a personal point of view, while also considering the writings of others on the subject.
+I will consider what friendship is and on what basis it operates, before thinking about intimacy: what intimacy is and what intimacy is not.
+I will then reflect personally about friendship, before concluding by thinking about friendship as being holy ground.

 Does the heart of any person not cry out for friendship?
-And God is a person, too.
-Join me on the voyage of discovery aboard the USS Friendship, and let your heart be fed with gentle thoughts and chosen words that, hopefully, may seem like honey to your lips.
+And YHWH is a person, too.
+Join me on the voyage of discovery aboard the Starship Friendship, and let your heart be fed with gentle thoughts and chosen words that, hopefully, may seem like honey to your lips.

 WHAT IS FRIENDSHIP?

-According to the Oxford English Dictionary, a friend is “A person joined by affection and intimacy to another, independently of sexual or family love.”
-Friendship, therefore, is the description of the relationship that exists between two friends.
-Since the word ‘intimacy’ was used in the definition of a friend, this is much more than mere acquaintance or knowledge; for, though the word ‘friend’ may be commonly used (and abused), I believe that the reality of friendship is much rarer than the common usage of the term would imply.
+According to the Oxford English Dictionary, a friend is “a person joined by affection and intimacy to another, independently of sexual or family love.”
+Friendship, therefore, is the description of that close relationship that exists between two friends.
+Since the word ‘intimacy’ was used in the definition of a friend, this is much more than a mere acquaintance or knowledge of someone.
+Though the word ‘friend’ may be commonly used (and abused), I believe that the reality of friendship is much rarer than the common usage of the term would imply.

-Our individualistic society casts a deep shadow over the concept of community, and therefore over friendship.
-Indeed, today’s world, which almost cares about the rights of any one individual more than it does about the rest of the planet, has tarred friendship with the brush of connotation and innuendo – and we have lost the loveliness of friendship as a result.
-This is easily demonstrated by two men saying that they have an intimate relationship – what immediately springs to your mind?
+Our individualistic society casts a deep shadow over the whole concept of community, and therefore over friendship.
+Indeed, today’s world, which almost cares about the rights of any one individual or small group far more than it does about the rest of the planet, has tarred friendship with the brush of sexual innuendo – and we have lost the loveliness of friendship as a result.
+This is easily demonstrated by two men confiding to you that they have an intimate relationship – what immediately springs to your mind?

-The way that Jesus demonstrated his friendship would be seized upon today by the tabloid press as Moltmann-Wendel points out: “Christ touched people, stroked them, kissed them, smeared them with spittle; he brought wholeness and healing.
-Kissing, stroking, spittle were means of communication for him.”
+The way that Jesus demonstrated his friendship would be seized upon today by the tabloid press as Moltmann-Wendel has pointed out: “Christ touched people, stroked them, kissed them, smeared them with spittle; he brought wholeness and healing.
+Kissing, stroking, and spittle, were means of communication for him.”
 Such forms of communication now seem to be the exclusive possession of sexual intimacy, and the church – and the world at large – have been robbed of something beautiful; the tragedy is that we haven’t even realised it.

-Moltmann-Wendel says that for Jesus and his disciples and the culture in which they lived, “Activities which had previously not been addressed or had belonged merely in a private intimate realm like kissing, caressing, touching, became open to a new interpersonal way of relating to one another.”
-Our sophisticated and technological world is the poorer for letting the thief of friendship do his work unopposed.
+Moltmann-Wendel said that, for Jesus and his disciples and the culture in which they lived, “Activities which had previously not been addressed or had belonged merely in a private intimate realm like kissing, caressing, touching, became open to a new interpersonal way of relating to one another.”
+Our ‘sophisticated’ and ‘technological’ world is all the poorer for letting the thief of friendship do his work totally unopposed.
 Little wonder, then, that Moltmann-Wendel titled her book, “Rediscovering Friendship”.
+(Italics mine.)

 THE BASIS OF FRIENDSHIP